dkainer/RWRtoolkit/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-RWRtoolkit enables easy use of Random Walk with Restart on multiplex networks.
+RWRtoolkit enables easy use of RandomWalk with Restart on multiplex networks.
 These functions are an extension to the [RandomWalkRestartMH](https://github.com/alberto-valdeolivas/RandomWalkRestartMH) R package.
 Also provided are scripts for use as command line tools.